holtonma/holtonma.github.io/content/posts/vector-databases-rag-pipeline.md

 Here's the high-level flow we'll construct in this walkthrough:

-![RAG movie pipeline flow](/images/mermaid-diagram-suggest-watch-vector.png) *The architecture of the recommendation engine, showing how user input is processed in parallel for both semantic vector embedding and structured metadata extraction.*
+![RAG movie pipeline flow](/images/mermaid-diagram-suggest-watch-vector.png) *The architecture of the recommendation engine, showing how user input is processed for both semantic vector embedding and structured metadata extraction.*

-This is the foundation of our advanced RAG system.
-But that second step, "Embedding & Metadata Extraction," is doing two crucial jobs at once.
-To truly understand a user's preference like "Something like Arrival but more upbeat," we need to process it in two parallel ways.
+This is the foundation of our RAG system.
+But that second step, "Embedding & Metadata Extraction," is doing two important jobs at once.
+To understand a user's preference like "Something like Arrival but more upbeat," we need to process it in two ways, from two different angles.

 ### A Dual AI Approach: Vectors and Structured Data